Avocarrot/hiring/back-end/online-assignment/discrepancy-exercise/INSTRUCTIONS.md

 Expected output: https://s3.amazonaws.com/avocarrot-hiring/backend/expected-discrepancies.json

-## How will we assess your solution?
+# How will we assess your solution?

 **Completness:** Did you complete the implementation of the solution?

 **Test cases:** Did you write passing tests for the test cases listed above?

 **Code structure:** Is your code clean and readable?
 Do you write code that is testable, extensible and reusable?

-## Notes

-- You can use any programming language or framework you want

-- You may assume that the two given datasets are always valid

-- Upload your solution as a zip file

-- Feel free to add unit tests for your code if you wish